 Most travelers come from DIA because transportation is much more convenient.
 If you rent a car, take the popular I-25 and head south of Denver.
 The road is scenic, and it takes just over one and a half hours to reach downtown Colorado Springs.

 Book a Bustang Service or Greyhound bus ticket for a more affordable transfer option between Denver and Colorado Springs.
 Both companies are reliable and cheap, but the bus will take more time and doesn’t provide the same sense of freedom as a rental car.
 The fare is approximately $17 one-way between Union Station to Colorado Springs.

 Another option is a shuttle service available from DIA to Colorado Springs.
 It is more comfortable, frequent, and takes less time compared to buses.
 Groome Transportation shuttle service charges about $54 per person for a one-way ride.

 How to Get Around Colorado Springs

-The only downside is finding a parking lot near popular tourist attractions.
-It can be a daunting task to find a slot especially if you visit during weekends or public holidays.
+The only downside to a car in Colorado Springs is finding a parking lot near popular tourist attractions.
+It can be a daunting task to find a space, especially if you visit during weekends, public holidays, or during peak season.